MichaelHalaj/IT-202-001/public_html/Project/Proposal.md

       - Screenshots
         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
           - Screenshot #1 description explaining what you're trying to show
-      * Logging out will redirect to login page
-      * User should see a message that they’ve successfully logged out
-      * Session should be destroyed (so the back button doesn’t allow them access back in)

   - [x] \(11/7/2021) of completion) Basic security rules implemented
     -  List of Evidence of Feature Completion